-Since its launch, Crafty Wonderland has grown from just a basic marketplace.
 “Over the years, we’ve heard so many people say that they aren’t crafty or they wish they could be more creative,” says Nguyen.
 That’s why the market isn’t just about shopping, inviting visitors to get crafty in a DIY zone with make-and-take craft projects hosted the founder’s favorite Portland craft supplies stores, Collage and Scrap.

 Open every Saturday and Sunday from March–December, Portland Saturday Market is the largest arts-and-crafts fair in the U.S.

 Do your holiday shopping for locally made gifts at hip parties, makers' fairs, sprawling sales and garden grounds filled with handcrafted items.

 Portland's shopping scene offers colorful bazaars where you can score locally-made goods at unbeatable prices.
 Better bring an extra suitcase!

 While you’re there, stop by the kids’ area where little entrepreneurs sell their creations, inspired by the market’s early days when Zwicker’s (now grown-up) son would sell his art.
 “We never know what they will come with — magnets, cards, jewelry, paintings and slime,” Zwicker says.